Skip to main content

 7 spiritual mindsets that make life easier

 Are you a glass half empty or half full kind of person?
 It’s an important question when you reflect on the fact that your mindsets determine your quality of life.
 Pause and think about it for a moment, do your thoughts, beliefs and mindsets support and empower you?
 Or do they do the opposite?
 It’s very easy to get stuck in outdated ways of thinking that no longer serve you.
-But don’t despair sometimes all you need is some inspiration and I hope that this blog will be just that.
+If this is the case don’t worry!
+Embrace these seven mindsets and start your mindset revamp right away.
+There is no better time for change than right now.

-You might like to read a wonderful Zen story about two monks and a woman which is a terrific metaphor on carrying things way past the point that it’s needed.
-Often in my life I remember this story and then decide to put down what I am carrying: https://earthmonk.guru/what-are-you-still-carrying-the-zen-story-of-two-monks-and-a-woman/
+You might like to read a wonderful, short Zen story which is a terrific metaphor on carrying things way past the point that is needed.
+Often I remember this story and it’s all I need to put down what I am carrying!

 2. Forgiveness